-The people of Lunana Gewog, Gasa Dzongkhag would like to thank Bhutan Telecom for your wonderful contributions made in the gewog by installing 3G Network.
+The people of Lunana Gewog, Gasa Dzongkhag, would like to thank Bhutan Telecom for your wonderful contributions made in the gewog by installing the 3G network.
 It was helpful to have your input, as people of Lunana could now connect and communicate with the people in the country and outside.
-Communication has become more convenient and the change in place evident with the installation of the network.
-We are seeing a vast improvement in the way people connect with others.
+Communication has become more convenient, and the change in place evident with the installation of the network.
+We see a vast improvement in the way people connect with others.

-During my recent constituency visit, the majority of the elders and others have raised the issues with regard to 2G network services.
+During my recent constituency visit, the majority of the elders and others have raised the issues concerning 2G network services.
 Currently, in Lunana, only Smartphone that can support the 3G/4G network can be used but not the keypad mobile phones.
-Elders who cannot use smartphones and those who cannot afford are facing problems and denied of the communication service.
+Elders who cannot use smartphones and those who cannot afford were facing problems and denied of the communication service.

 Being people’s representative, it’s our responsibility to address issues raised by the people by approaching relevant agencies and ministries and raise voice in the parliament.

-On 27th November 2019, I had a fruitful meeting with Regional Director, Mr. Sangay Choedra of Bhutan Telecom Limited and had a pleasure of extending my heartfelt appreciation for installing the 3G network at Lunana gewog and to appraise installation of 2G network because most elderly people could not use a smartphone.
-Moreover tourist guide, tourist and traveler also requested for 2G network considering the benefit of battery durability and long battery life in absence of electricity or charging facilities in the area.
+On 27th November 2019, I had a fruitful meeting with Regional Director, Mr Sangay Choedra of Bhutan Telecom Limited.
+I had a pleasure of extending my heartfelt appreciation for installing the 3G network at Lunana gewog and to appraise installation of 2G network because most older people could not use a smartphone.
+Moreover tourist guide, tourist and traveller also requested for 2G network considering the benefit of battery durability and long battery life in the absence of electricity or charging facilities in the area.

 The good news shared by the official concerned is that they have provided 4G Network services in Lunana recently.
 Moreover, they are planning to provide 3G-network service at Lungo Chiwog of Laya gewog in April 2020.

-With the change and communication made much easier in Lunana, we also look forward to your continued support in providing 2G Network service in Lunana Gewog to enhance connectivity services to the people of Lunana.
+With the change and communication made much more accessible in Lunana, we also look forward to your continued support in providing 2G Network service in Lunana Gewog to enhance connectivity services to the people of Lunana.